-The aim of SWISSAID projects is to support peasant families in adopting resilience in the face of increasingly difficult climatic conditions.
+The aim of SWISSAID projects, co-financed by the Swiss Development Agency (SDC), is to support peasant families in adopting resilience in the face of increasingly difficult climatic conditions.
 This resilience is mainly achieved through water management.
 “Everything is done with the aim of saving water.
 This is what motivated me to join SWISSAID.
 Agricultural activities are environmentally friendly, agro-ecological production requires little water and does not pollute the soil.
 The farmers are taught to use only what their crops require and they count the number of watering cans needed for each plant,” explains Issoufou.

 Water is essential to the people in the projects, and it is at the heart of all SWISSAID activities.